Knowledge and skills

 Media of Tomorrow symposium

-Twice a year active students organise - with help from staff members and alumni - a ‘Media of Tomorrow’ meeting, bringing together students, alumni, and internship organisations that exchange experiences and ideas in a small symposium format.
-The goal is to show you what you can expect to do and learn during the internship, and to give you some idea of what an NMDC profile can do for you when looking for a job.
-For internship organisations, this is the perfect moment to engage students to come and work for them.
+Once a year, active students organise - with help from staff members and alumni - a ‘Media of Tomorrow’ event, bringing together students and alumni working in the media industries, at governmental institutions and beyond.
+During the event, experiences on moving from theory to practice, and from studying to work, are exchanged and discussed.
+The goal is to show you what you can expect to do and learn during the research internship, and to give you some idea of what an NMDC profile can do for you when looking for a job.

 Your personal supervisor will guide you through the individual phase of your programme and discusses other career opportunities with you.
 The supervisor knows the tricks of the trade, and will be able to tell you in detail what options you will have once you graduate.

 Career Services offers events, tests, coaching and training in and outside your masterprogramme, related to professional self-analysis, career orientation and job application skills.
 You can find more information about career services on Career Services for Dutch students or Career Services for international students.